-Most of Mark Twain's books bubbled out him like water out of a fountain.
-2 of his gifts was the capacity to take a scene and fill it 3 every sparkling detail of nature and of human action, to put in every spoken word and accompanying gesture, and to slowly exaggerate the successive moments 4 the whole episode reached a climax of joyous, sidesplitting laughter.
-5 he had trouble weaving his incidents into meaningful plot patterns.
-The Adventures of Huckleberry Finn, Mark Twain's masterpiece, came into 6 slowly.
-7 in 1876, immediately after he had dashed off The Adventures of Tom Sawyer, he wrote 400 manuscript pages quickly and 8 stalled; in disgust he meditated 9 the work.
-10 the winter of 1879-1880 he penned further sections; again the spark of enthusiasm died.
-11 taking a journey down the Mississippi River in April, 1882, he quickly completed Lift on the Mississippi (1883) and with unabated zest_12 the novel.
-The trip had reawakened his boyhood memories and suggested new episodes; the two books became 13, the weaker travel account serving as scaffolding for the great edifice.
-14 The Adventures of Huckleberry Finn was__15 in 1884, it met a mixed reception.
-A Brooklyn lady protested 16 its presence in the children's room of the public library; the librarian reshelved the volume in the adult area to 17 Huck's and Tom's "mischievous and deceitful practices which made them poor examples for youth."
-Today the novel is among the world's 18 and vies with Nathaniel Hawthorne's The Scarlet Letter (1850) for the position of American's 19 artistic work of fiction.
+stay novel away disliked But In fictional published After hide finished there of When aboard who Begun One with destroying Rebellion classics related most against on had dashed off The Adventures of Tom Sawyer, he wrote 400 manuscript pages quickly and \\8\ stalled; in disgust he meditated\\9\ the work. \\10\ the winter of 1879-1880 he penned further sections; again the spark of enthusiasm died. \\11 taking a journey down the Mississippi River in April, 1882, he quickly completed Lift on the Mississippi (1883) and with unabated zest\\12\ the novel.
+The trip had reawakened his boyhood memories and suggested new episodes; the two books became \\13\\, the weaker travel account serving as scaffolding for the great edifice. \\14\ The Adventures of Huckleberry Finn was\\15\ in 1884, it met a mixed reception.
+A Brooklyn lady protested \\16\ its presence in the children's room of the public library; the librarian reshelved the volume in the adult area to\\17\ Huck's and Tom's "mischievous and deceitful practices which made them poor examples for youth."
+Today the novel is among the world's \\18\\ and vies with Nathaniel Hawthorne's The Scarlet Letter (1850) for the position of American's \\19\\ artistic work of fiction.

 The reader is reminded at the outset that in 1850 Huck Finn had been a playmate of Tom Sawyer in St. Petersburg, Missouri, the 20 name of Mark Twain's native village of Hannibal.
 For three months Huck had lived with the lady 21 life he had saved, the Widow Douglas, "fair, smart, and forty"; her hill mansion was "the only palace in the town, and the most hospitable and much the most lavish in the matter of festivities" that the town could boast.
 The lad 22 had run away from elegance was again a candidate for the major role in a rags-to-riches tale.
 Huck wanted it otherwise.
-Like Tom, whose name turns up throughout the 23 .
+Like Tom, whose name turns up throughout the 23.
 Huck wanted adventure.
 For six months Huck endured starched clothes and virtual imprisonment within the mansion.
 When Pap returned on April 1 and took Huck 24 from the Widow, Huck came to prefer his slovenly island home.
 25 against Pap's cruelty led Huck to plan his own "murder" and to decamp about two months later.
 He discovered Jim 26 June 4 and started the rafting trip down the river on June 22.
 On July 7 he reached the Grangerfords and stayed 27 about a month.
 On August 10 the Duke and Dauphin came 28 the raft; their shenanigans ended at Pikeville on September 18.
 The 29 at Aunt Sally's lasted twenty-six days, until October 15.
-Then Huck decided to light out for Indian Territory and forever depart from a "civilization" that he 30.
+Then Huck decided to light out for Indian Territory and forever depart from a "civilization" that he 30...